hashicorp/terraform-website/content/source/docs/cloud/run/cli.html.md

 ## Remote Applies

-Remote applies require permission to apply runs for the workspace. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html))
+You can trigger remote applies in any workspaces where you have permission to apply runs. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html))

 When you are ready to apply configuration changes, use the `terraform apply` command.
-The apply will start in Terraform Cloud, and the command line will prompt for approval before applying the changes.
+The apply will start in Terraform Cloud, and the command line will prompt you for approval before applying the changes.

 [permissions-citation]: #intentionally-unused---keep-for-maintainers

-Remote applies use the configuration code from the local working directory, but will use variable values from the specified workspace.
+Remote applies use the configuration code from the local working directory, but use the variable values from the specified workspace.

 ~> **Important:** You cannot run remote applies in workspaces that are linked to a VCS repository, since the repository serves as the workspace’s source of truth.
 To apply changes in a VCS-linked workspace, merge your changes to the designated branch.